ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
 - [ ] move desktop-related stuff to plugins
+- [ ] replace bower with npm